alac6469/Principles-Paper/FinalDraft.md

 Given the two implicit conversions, there is a balancing as to which is called.
 The conversion to ArrayOps has precedence, but in some cases an array needs to be converted to a sequence, instead of a sequence method just being called on it.
 In that case, the WrappedArray conversion is used.
 This precedence is defined by the policy that: “When comparing two different applicable alternatives of an overloaded method or of an implicit, each method gets one point for having more specific arguments, and another point for being defined in a proper subclass.
 An alternative 'wins' over another if it gets a greater number of points in these two comparisons.”
 As ArrayOps is placed in the Predef object, and WrappedArray is in the LowPriorityImplicits class inherited from Predef, WrappedArray will only be used if it's definitely needed.

-How This Was Recieved
+How This Was Received
 =====================

+The overall response to the change in Scala arrays was positive.
+While it is essentially impossible to please all members of any programming community with a language change, the implementation of arrays in Scala 2.8 was met with widespread approval.
 In a response to Matt Malones "The Mystery Of The Parameterized Array," Steve said,

 >July 12, 2011 at 7:55 am
 This seems to work now as expected.
 It even uses a primitive int array underneath, so toString produces “a: ArrayWrapper[Int] = [I@4723646″.
 >
 >Thanks!

+Clearly, this user is happy with the fact that his code behaves as expected.

-In Jesse Eicher's, Daily Scala, he wrote a blog post called "Scala 2.8 Arrays are not Traversables."
-In this post he points out many pros and also some cons on the new implelemtation of the Scala Array.
+While a large majority of users appreciated the improvement to arrays in Scala 2.8, there were certainly some people who found a few flaws in the new implementation.
+For instance, in Jesse Eicher's, Daily Scala, he wrote a blog post called "Scala 2.8 Arrays are not Traversables."
+In this post he points out many pros and also some cons on the new implementation of the Scala Array.
 As the title of the post infers, his main concern with the new Scala Arrays is that they are non-traversable.
-He shoes this in an example:
+He shows this in an example:

 ~~~~~
 scala> def x(t:Traversable[Int]) = t match {